About

 My Research Agenda

 A strong believer in empirical research, I conduct relevant and rigorous controlled experiments and questionnaire-based studies to test theory-based hypotheses and to contribute to theory development in the information systems field.
 My work has been published in journals such as the the European Journal of Information Systems, Journal of Management Information Systems, Journal of the Association for Information Systems, Decision Support Systems, Information & Management, Business & Information Systems Engineering, Requirements Engineering, the AIS Transactions on Human-Computer Interaction, the International Journal of Human-Computer Studies, Computers in Human Behavior and in leading conference proceedings (e.g., International Conference on Information Systems (ICIS), European Conference of Information Systems (ECIS), Internationale Tagung Wirtschaftsinformatik (WI), Conference on Advanced Information Systems Engineering (CAISE), International Conference on Conceptual Modeling (ER)).
+Three of my papers won Best Paper Awards at international conferences (the ACM Software Product Line Conference, the International Conference on e-Learning, and the World Conference on Educational Media & Technology).

 Kathrin Figl